How To Find The Second Viewpoint at Peyto Lake

 Overall it takes no more than 15 to 20 minutes to walk from the main viewing platform at Peyto Lake to the second viewpoint.
 However it took us a lot longer because we literally could not find the secret viewpoint at Peyto Lake despite people making it sound so easy.

-Is the View Of Peyto Lake Better at the Second Viewpoint?
+Is the View Of Peyto Lake Better at the Big Rock Viewpoint?

 You may wonder if it’s worth all the effort (actually not too much effort) to find the second viewpoint at Peyto Lake.